Rafiiisy/AI-Pipeline-Synapsis/README.md

 - **To run both**: Execute the commands in sequence

 ### Common Issues
-- **DWH appears populated after init.sh**: This was a previous issue where the ETL ran automatically.
-The fix ensures ETL only runs when explicitly called.
 - **Container connection errors**: Ensure Clickhouse is fully started before running ETL commands.
 - **Dashboard creation**: Follow the manual setup steps in section 5 to create the required charts as specified in the challenge.
-- **Metabase not loading**: Wait for Metabase to fully initialize (may take 1-2 minutes on first startup).